Former Glu CEO Niccolo De Masi is at it again, ready to take another company public

 “With regulation comes certainty,” he said.
 “During shelter-in-place, it is faster to raise money when you are public, because everyone trusts you,” he said.
 “This behavioral change favors being public.”

-De Masi is the former CEO of Glu Mobile, which still operates Kim Kardashian: Hollywood, which broke open the celebrity mobile games market when it debuted in 2014.
+De Masi is the former CEO of Glu Mobile, which still operates the Kim Kardashian: Hollywood game that broke open the celebrity mobile games market when it debuted in 2014.
 He then started signing up a number of A-list celebrities.
 Some games, like Restaurant Dash with Gordon Ramsay did well, but others, such as those for Britney Spears and Katy Perry, bombed.

 De Masi gave up the CEO title at Glu in 2016 before diving into the SPAC business.
 He thinks there hasn’t been enough public company formation in recent years, as companies have been wary of the regulatory environment as well as the volatility of stocks.
 But De Masi said he can use his experience running public companies like Glu to help younger companies learn the ropes and thrive on public capital.
 He is working with his partner Harry You again for the new SPAC.